-The Scimrahn are wary of the Scourge, as they make powerful allies, but can also be turned into enemies by a single Priest (See: Priest's Powers, Group Suggestion).
+The Scimrahn are wary of the Scourge, as they make powerful allies, but can also be turned into enemies by a single Priest (See: Mental Abilities).
 A known Scourge is banned from Scimrahn society until their transformation is complete, and they bring back the severed head of a Chezbah priest.
 By killing a priest, they prove they can resist the Chezbah.